stelcodes/nuzzle/README.md

 (defn render-webpage [{:keys [id title render-content] :as webpage}] (cond
-    ;; Decide what the webpage should look like based on the id (= [] id) (layout title [:h1 "Home Page"] [:a {:href "/about"} "About"]) (= [:about] id) (layout title [:h1 "About Page"] [:p "nuzzle nuzzle uwu :3"]) (contains? :index webpage) nil
+    ;; Decide what the webpage should look like based on the data in the webpage map (= [] id) (layout title [:h1 "Home Page"] [:a {:href "/about"} "About"]) (= [:about] id) (layout title [:h1 "About Page"] [:p "nuzzle nuzzle uwu :3"]) (contains? :index webpage) nil
     :else (layout title [:h1 title] (render-content)]))
 ```

-Your webpage rendering function should accept just one paramater: a webpage map.
-The data contained in that webpage map is all we need in order to decide what Hiccup to return.
-Our function `render-webpage` above uses the `:id` value to render the homepage and the about page, for example.
+The data contained in that webpage map is crucial when deciding what Hiccup to return.
+For example, the `render-webpage` function above uses the `:id` value to conditionally render the homepage and the about page.

 Just because a webpage exists in your realized site data doesn't mean you have to include it in your static site.
-If you don't want a webpage to be exported, just have your webpage rendering function return `nil`.
+If you don't want a webpage to be exported, simply return `nil`.
 The example above avoids exporting any index webpages by returning `nil` when the webpage map contains an `:index` key.

-This example also shows the `:render-content` function being used.
+At the bottom of the function we can see the function from `:render-content` being used.
 It will always be present in every webpage map.
 It will either return `nil` or some HTML wrapped in the `codes.stel.nuzzle.hiccup/raw` wrapper.
 We're able to call it safely in the `:else` clause above because of this trait.

 ### More data with `id->info`
-With many static site generators, accessing "the world" while writing markup for a single webpage is difficult.
-Nuzzle strives to make this as easy with a function called `id->info`.
-Nuzzle attaches a copy of the function to each webpage map under the key `:id->info` in order to make it available to you in your webpage rendering function.
+With many static site generators, accessing global data inside markup templates can be painful.
+Nuzzle strives to solve this difficult problem elegantly with a function called `id->info`.
+While realizing your site data, Nuzzle attaches a copy of this function to each webpage map under the key `:id->info`.
 This function accepts any `id` from your realized site data and returns the corresponding map.

 In a word, `id->info` allows us to see the whole world while creating our Hiccup.
 Since it returns maps from our **realized** site data, all information about the site is at your fingertips.
 Every webpage and metadata map from your site data is always a function call away.

 Better yet, the `id->info` function attaches a copy of itself to each map it returns, so you can always count on it being there.
-This way you can write functions that accept a webpage or metadata map without having to add an extra parameter or `assoc` it into the result yourself.
+This way you can write functions that accept a webpage or metadata map without having to worry about passing `id->info` along with it.

 If `id-info` cannot find the given `id`, it will throw an exception.
 This makes it easy to spot errors in your code quickly.